karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/UserGroupApiInterface/deleteUserGroupByIds.md

-UserGroupApiInterface::deleteUserGroupByIds — Deletes the userGroup rows identified by the given ids.
+UserGroupApiInterface::deleteUserGroupByIds — Deletes the user group rows identified by the given ids.